Ubuntu Studio Audio Handbook

 by Peter Reppert

 Peter Reppert was kind enough to donate his time and work on an audio handbook targeting musicians for Ubuntu Studio.
 After contacting the team, he decided to open the book to being a living document on this wiki with constant updates.
+Currently, the handbook includes some updates for version 20.04 LTS (long term support).

 The Ubuntu Studio team would like to thank Peter for his selfless contribution to Ubuntu Studio and for providing a guide for newcomers and experts alike.